workos/workos-explore/README.md

 npm run dev
 ```

-For more information, see the [WorkOS Magic Link documentation](https://workos.com/docs/reference/magic-link).
+For more information, see the [WorkOS documentation](https://workos.com/docs).